jedick/jedick.github.io/_posts/2024-11-16-sustainable-data-preprocessing.md

 tags:
   - Machine Learning
   - Data
+classes: wide
 ---

-Early in my exploration of *Titanic* dataset (a kind of “Hello World” for machine learning), I was overwhelmed by the variety - or inconsistency - of methods for preprocessing data.
+Early in my modeling of the *Titanic* dataset (a kind of “Hello World” for machine learning), I was struck by the variety - or inconsistency - of data preprocessing methods.
 For instance, the [Titanic Tutorial on Kaggle](https://www.kaggle.com/code/alexisbcook/titanic-tutorial) uses `pd.get_dummies()` to convert categorical column to numeric values, and there are many examples of more complex feature engineering methods on this dataset, e.g. [here](https://github.com/murilogustineli/Titanic-Classification/blob/main/Titanic%20Project.ipynb) and [here](https://www.kaggle.com/code/imoore/titanic-the-only-notebook-you-need-to-see).
 The problem is that various functions or methods act on DataFrame columns to create temporary variables, and columns are added, dropped or retained, all at different locations in the code.
 This approach encourages the growth of spaghetti code rather than the Pythonic ideal of readable, self-documenting code.